Rappetor/Sovol-SV08-Mainline/README.md

 5. Since we flashed Katapult earlier we should now be able to flash the Klipper firmware to our MCU from SSH (without the ST Link):
     - Find the correct serial name for the MCU with the command<br>
     `ls /dev/serial/by-id/*`<br>
-    copy the last part where the * is in the command for the next step.<br>
+    copy the last part where the * is in the command for the next step.<br><br>

-    <sub>(hint: not sure what serial to use, check your printer.cfg backup, it shows what serial is for what device)</sub><br>
+    > Tip: Don't know what serial to use?
+Check your printer.cfg backup; [mcu] for the mainboard MCU, [mcu extra_mcu] for the toolhead MCU.
+Does the printer.cfg only show `/dev/ttyACM*` then use this command to find out `ls -la /dev/serial/by-id/`

     - Put the Katapult bootloader in DFU mode with this command `cd ~/klipper/scripts/ && python3 -c 'import flash_usb as u; u.enter_bootloader("/dev/serial/by-id/xxxxx")'` (replace xxxxx with the serial you just copied)
     - Now Katapult is in DFU mode, again look for the correct serial with<br>